En route to the famous pilgrimage site of Taktshang, also known as Tiger’s Nest, Paro. Photo: Linda Pannozzo

 In the final report I submitted for the project, I included some of the information I obtained from interviews and reported the hardship faced by the Lhotshampa who remained.
 For many, their depopulated villages were reclaimed by the jungle, their houses and fields overun by wild elephants.
-But the Bhutanese project directors decided that some of the information I reported was too politically sensitive and that the report could only be published after all references to Lhotshampa and the expulsion were cleansed from the report, something I refused to go along with.
+But the Bhutanese project directors decided that some of the information I reported was too politically sensitive and that the report could only be published after all references to Lhotshampa and the expulsion were removed from the report, something I refused to go along with.
 I was told that western interference (like mine) could affect the country’s sovereignty and security.

 In 2005 the UNHCR, which had been excluded from the unsuccessful negotiations between Nepal and Bhutan over repatriation, released a statement which read in part: “We can’t keep them eternally in the camps.
 It’s inhuman and criminal to leave them there and it’s incumbent on all parties to put an end to this protracted situation.”